 - It would be challenging to verify the removal of corporate data on personal devices when employees leave the organisation.
 Backup copies could be available in remote storage areas such as Dropbox, Google Drive and One Drive.
 Someone could restore deleted data using recovery tools as a file is never entirely deleted until the file data has been overwritten with other files or securely deleted.

 - If companies allow employees to have data on their own devices, they generally have much less control of the data than if it was on fileservers within the organisation.
-It is difficult to maintain an inventory of sensitive information within an organisation if it extends to personal devices.
+It isn’t easy to maintain an inventory of sensitive information within an organisation if it extends to personal devices.

 A different kind of risk with personal devices in the workplace is the quantity of time spent undertaking personal activities during working hours.
-Available software can be controlled on corporate devices but with personal devices it will include access to the employee’s own software and own data.
+Businesses can control the software on corporate devices, but personal devices will include employee’s software and data.
 Own devices can introduce a lack of productivity.

 Although this blog began with a question, the case is more in favour of not allowing employee’s own devices to connect to the corporate network.